fboehm/keller-hotspots/README.md

 ## Pairwise pleiotropy tests

 For each of the four hotspots, we need to identify strong local expression QTL that will be counted as the set of local traits for that hotspot.
-We then pair each nonlocal trait with each of the
+We then pair each nonlocal trait with each of the local traits and test for pleiotropy.

+We also do all pairwise tests for pairs of nonlocal traits.

 ## Mediation analysis

 We assess whether each of the local traits is a mediator for the QTL - nonlocal trait association.
 We determine both LOD difference and LOD difference proportion statistics.

 ## Questions